 It is also worth mentioning that open information/transparency is guaranteed by law as well as promoted and provided by the federal Government, particularly regarding nuclear policies, associated projects and specific agency activities.
 The main nuclear organizations promote access to detailed information on their activities, facilities and ongoing projects as well as public visits to their facilities.
 For more information regarding public awareness, see Section 2.10.

 2.4 ORGANIZATIONS INVOLVED IN CONSTRUCTION OF NPPs

 From the beginning of nuclear activities in Argentina, a knowledge acquisition process has been promoted.
 All external acquisitions, such as NPP contracts, not only facilitate the transfer of knowledge and technologies, but also maximize the involvement of the local industrial complex.

-As mentioned before, the operator, as well as the company in charge of NPP construction, is NA-SA.
-This company is responsible for the negotiation of contracts, tariffs and agreements with international technology vendors, and is currently spearheading negotiations with CNNC for the construction of future NPPs.
+The Nuclear Energy Under Secretariat is responsible for the negotiation of contracts, tariffs and agreements with international technology vendors, and is currently spearheading negotiations with CNNC for the construction of future NPPs.

 2.5 ORGANIZATIONS INVOLVED IN OPERATION OF NPPs

 The three NPPs in Argentina are State property (ownership is managed through the Government Secretariat of Energy).
 Since 1994, the operation of NPPs has been the responsibility of the state owned company NA-SA.